 Treating TMJ Disorders

 TMJ treatment depends entirely on the patient and the individual symptoms they are experiencing.
-Dr. Gauthier takes a comprehensive approach to TMJ treatment and offers these solutions to his patients:
+Dr. Gauthier takes a comprehensive approach to TMJ treatment and offers these solutions and treatment options to his patients:

 - Cosmetic and Restorative Dentistry: Cosmetic and restorative dental treatments can repair damaged teeth due to TMJ issues.
-Your dentist can repair worn teeth with dental bonding, porcelain veneers, dental crowns, or other types of dental restorations.
+Your dentist can repair worn teeth with dental bonding, porcelain veneers, dental crowns, or other dental restorations.
 We can complete many procedures in a single visit using same-day CEREC technology.
+This will not prevent patients from grinding their teeth or future damage, but it will restore the damage that has been previously caused.

 TMJ Therapy FAQs